troublegum/micropyserver/README.md

 import network
 import machine
 import os
-import ubinascii <--- if used typical connection code from example import utils <--- if user utils from micropyserver import MicroPyServer
+import time <--- if used typical connection code from example import ubinascii <--- if used typical connection code from example import utils <--- if user utils from micropyserver import MicroPyServer